Ebola-chan: Reception

 Ebola-chan has been criticized as racially motivated and a concerted effort to increase black-white tensions.
 During the height of the outbreak, aid workers reported they faced mistrust and misinformation in affected communities, with many West Africans believing that the disease was the work of 'sorcerers'.
 The International Business Times and Washington Post would describe Ebola-chan as an exacerbating factor.

 Ebola-chan has been compared to the gijinka ISIS-chan, as they were both used to personify controversial topics.
 In 2020, during the COVID-19 pandemic, 4chan would create Corona-chan, a personification of coronavirus which would also be compared to Ebola-chan.

+In popular culture

+In 2016, Ebola-chan was added to Yandere Simulator as "Ebola Mode", in which the protagonist can transform into Ebola-chan; she subsequently gains the ability to immediately kill other students just by touching them.
+This game is still unreleased after years in development.